-1. Facility shall have qualified professional and other support staff necessary to provide services appropriate to the needs of individuals being admitted to the program.
-In addition to the staffing required by TGH, Adolescent TGH ASAM III.2D must have at least the following staffing:

-- Physician (MD), medical director 24 hours on-call availability - Nurse (NP/RN or LPN) Optional (NP/APRN/ PA) in the absence of an MD is acceptable) - Licensed or certified clinician or counselor with direct supervision One clinician per 25 clients - Psychiatric aid One FTE per shift - Clerical support staff One to two FTE per day shift - Care coordinator One FTE per day shift, and/or duties may be assumed by clinical staff - Outreach worker/peer mentor Optional - 2.
+- 1. Facility shall have qualified professional and other support staff necessary to provide services appropriate to the needs of individuals being admitted to the program.
+In addition to the staffing required by TGH, Adolescent TGH ASAM III.2D must have at least the following staffing: - Physician (MD), medical director MD(s) on site as needed for management of psychiatric/ medical needs.
+24 hours on-call availability - Psychologist NA - Nursing-Optional (NP/APRN/ PA) in the absence of an MD is acceptable) - Licensed or certified clinician or counselor with direct supervision One clinician per 16 clients - Psychiatric aid Two FTE per shift, Not to exceed 1:10 - Clerical support staff One to two FTE per day shift - Care coordinator One FTE per day shift, and/or duties may be assumed by clinical staff - Outreach worker/peer mentor Optional - 2.
 Physicians or a PA, NP or APRN, licensed as physician extenders, may perform duties designated by physician.
 Their duties would include: - Review and sign off on medical treatment - Triage medical needs at admission and through course of stay for all clients - 3.
 Licensed, certified or registered clinicians provide a planned regimen of 24-hour, professionally directed evaluation, care and treatment services for individuals. - 4.
 An interdisciplinary team of appropriately trained clinicians, such as physicians, nurses, counselors, social workers and psychologists, is available to assess and treat the individual and to obtain and interpret information regarding the patient's needs.
 The number and disciplines of team members are appropriate to the range and severity of the individual's problems. - 5.
-A qualified professional is available on site 40 hours per week to provide direct individual care utilizing the 12 core functions of substance use counseling and/or specific functions related to professional license. - 6.
-Clinically managed detoxification personnel shall consist of professional and other support staff that are adequate to meet the needs of the individuals admitted to the facility: - Qualified professional supervisor: available for clinical supervision and by telephone for consultation - Qualified professional: 40 hours per week, per 25 individuals (may be combination of two or more professional disciplines) - 7.
+A qualified professional is available on site 40 hours per week to provide direct individual care utilizing the 12 core functions of substance use counseling and/or specific functions related to professional license.

+- 6. Clinically managed detoxification personnel shall consist of professional and other support staff that are adequate to meet the needs of the individuals admitted to the facility: - Qualified professional supervisor: available for clinical supervision and by telephone for consultation - Qualified professional: 40 hours per week, per 16 individuals (may be combination of two or more professional disciplines) - 7.
 Designated medical director may be consultative only.